dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.61/_index.md

 ![Add Diagnoses to a CPT code](AddDiagnosistoCPTcode2.png)

-### E/M charges should not show in some circumstances and remarks should
+### E/M Charges Should not Show in Some Circumstances and Remarks Should

 **CACTWO-7658** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

 ADD TEXT

-### TruCode™ encoder is deleting PCS codes after clicking the 'Submit Codes' link
+### TruCode™ Encoder is Deleting PCS Codes After Clicking the 'Submit Codes' Link

 **CACTWO-7659** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a user has the TruCode™ encoder open and adds multiple codes via the code book, a code was being dropped when the 'Submit Codes' link was pressed to bring those codes to the Assigned codes tree.
+If a user has the [TruCode™](https://dolbeysystems.github.io/fusion-cac-web-docs/trucode-user-guide/) encoder open and adds multiple codes via the code book, a code was being dropped when the 'Submit Codes' link was pressed to bring those codes to the Assigned codes tree.
 This has been corrected.

 ![Submit Codes link in TruCode™ encoder](SubmitCodesLink.png)

-### Scroll Bars in TruCode™ encoder are not working properly
+### Scroll bars in TruCode™ Encoder are not Working Properly

 **CACTWO-7660** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a user changes the zoom on the encoder from 100%, the scroll bar sometimes does not go all the way to the bottom of the viewer.
+If a user changes the zoom on the [TruCode™](https://dolbeysystems.github.io/fusion-cac-web-docs/trucode-user-guide/) encoder from 100%, the scroll bar sometimes does not go all the way to the bottom of the viewer.
 This has been corrected.

-### TruCode™ encoder has drag and drop issues
+### TruCode™ encoder has Drag and Drop Issues

 **CACTWO-7661** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**